Conflux-Chain/conflux-doc/docs/send_transaction.md

 ### 2. got stucked in the transaction pool

 However, the transaction hash you got doesn't mean it's successfully executed.
-Conflux transaction will store as much verified transactions in the pool as possible, even the transactions whose nonce doesn' match expected one or the balance is not enough to pay the ```gas * gasPrice + value```.
+Conflux transaction will store as much verified transactions in the pool as possible, even the transactions whose nonce doesn't match expected one or the balance is not enough to pay the ```gas * gasPrice + value```.

 So if you wait for 1 minute and still cannot find the transaction in ConfluxScan after sending it, it very likely got stuck in the transaction pool.